pierosifuentes/PSUIBarcodeScanner/README.md

 ## Description

-**PSUIBarcodeScanner** is a simple and beautiful wrapper around the camera with barcode capturing functionality and a great user experience.
+**PSUIBarcodeScanner** is a simple and fully customizable barcode scanner written in Swift

 - [x] Barcode scanning.
 - [x] Handling of camera authorization status.